Luieitalian/interactive-c-details-form/README.md

 - See hover, active, and focus states for interactive elements on the page

 ## Screenshot
-- There is layouts for Tablets, Desktops and Mobile devices.
+- There are layouts for Tablets, Desktops and Mobile devices.

 ![](./screenshot.png)